Skip to main content

 You can clone protected virtual machines to the following:

-• Same container of same FlexVol volume using replication group
+• The same container of the same FlexVol volume using a replication group

-• Same container of a different FlexVol volume using replication group
+• The same container of a different FlexVol volume using a replication group

-The FlexVol volume where the cloned virtual machine is placed, the metadata file gets updated virtual machine details.
+In the FlexVol volume where the cloned virtual machine is placed, the metadata file gets updated with the virtual machine details.

-VMware presently doesn't support virtual machines cloned to a VM template.
+VMware presently does not support virtual machines cloned to a VM template.

-Refer to Creating a Virtual Machine for Cloning for more details.
+Refer to the Broadcom documentation: Creating a Virtual Machine for Cloning for more details.

-For a Windows VM with ASA r2 storage type, virtual machine snapshots are read-only.
-When you power on the VM, VASA Provider creates a LUN from the read-only snapshot and enables IOPS.
-When you power off the VM, VASA Provider deletes the LUN and disables IOPS.
+On ASA r2 storage systems, virtual machine snapshot behavior differs from other storage types.
+Snapshots are read-only.
+When you power on the virtual machine, VASA Provider creates a LUN from the read-only snapshot and enables IOPS.
+When you power off the virtual machine, VASA Provider deletes the LUN and disables IOPS.